Wednesday, 18 December 2024

 You welcome the guy to the Whitehouse and he pretends to be nice, not a brutal street thug.
 A voice inside you says that, if you don’t do that, you risk being grabbed on the street one day and beaten with billy clubs.

-Fukuyama was doubly wrong – not only in how history would end, but in what would follow it.
-He must be weeping now.
+Fukuyama must be weeping.
 The 1930s are only an eye blink away.
 We had democracy for a few decades.
-Now we are back to the jack boot and men in tights – the triumph of brutal ignorance.
+Now we are back to the jack boot and superheroes and villiains in tights – the triumph of brutal ignorance.
 Trump is set to make America stupid, not great – a country built in his own image.

 They say that crowds have wisdom.
 It’s sometimes true.
-We have a geopolitical framework dominated by gangsters who have subverted democratic processes, or who operate outside them.
+We in are living in a geopolitical framework dominated by gangsters who have subverted democratic processes, or who operate outside them.
 Two of them need to be in office to avoid being locked up in prison.

 One of them is an absurd looking orange-faced man with stretchy sports clothing struggling to contain his ample frame and a wife who looks as if she is made from plastic.
 This guy, see, he can video call the other leaders and they can sort out the world – carving it up between them, like gangsters in prohibition-era Chicago.
 In other words, in a world of bullies, we need the biggest bully.